10 Concurrency

 Result: 42

-std::jthread automatically joins in its destructor, so you never forget:
+std::jthread is std::thread with two upgrades.
+First, the destructor automatically joins the thread, so you never forget:

 #include <iostream>